tsenhungwu/Data-Engineer-Project/Isongs/README.md

 Previously, data resided in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs.
 Throughout this project, I have achieved the following tasks:

-- Data modeling by normalizations with Postgres.
+- Data modeling with Postgres.
 - Designed a Star Schema by combining fact and dimension tables for a particular analytic focus.
 - Built an ETL pipeline which transfers data from JSON files in two local directories into tables in Postgres using Python and SQL queries.
 - Optimized queries on song play analysis.